The longest and straightest

 1) At the address position you must focus your eyes on the back edge of

-the golf ball and literally watch that point on the golf ball until the precise
+the golf ball that tou can see and literally watch that point on the golf ball until the precise

 moment the club head makes contact with the ball and